List of Los Angeles Kings award winners: Mark Bavis Memorial Award

 The Mark Bavis Memorial Award is given annually to the member of the Kings organization that makes the greatest impact as a newcomer.
 It is named for former Kings Scout Mark Bavis who died when United Airlines Flight 175 crashed into the World Trade Center in New York City during the September 11 attacks.

 Most Popular Player

 The Most Popular Player award is given annually by the Kings Booster Club to the most popular Kings player.

 Outstanding Defenseman

 The Outstanding Defenseman award is given annually to the Kings most outstanding defenseman as determined by the local media.
-Drew Doughty has the most wins with 11.
+Drew Doughty has the most wins with 13.

 Unsung Hero

 The Unsung Hero award is given annually to the Kings player who contributed the most to the team without receiving proper recognition for his contributions as determined by Kings players.
+Trevor Lewis has won the awards 7 times.